PiNumberblocksBasherFan/SixCardsAndPlanets/README.md

 # Key:
 * ✅Code for both hand type and consumable complete
-* ⚠️Lacks code for the relevant hand type, but the sprite and the consumable code are done
+* ⚠️Lacks code for the relevant hand type, but the sprite, the consumable code and the localization are done
 * ⛔: Development has not begun for this object

 # Vanilla Hand Subtypes